sarvex/magisk-files/docs/internal-guide.md

 ## MagiskHide SuList
 - MagiskHide in whitelist mode: Magisk is hidden by default, only process on sulist will be able to explore Magisk root privilege.
 - Use `logcat` to catch app process start up.
 Do not enable it on system with abnormal logcat or do not turn off logcat
+- Due to the implement work, some modules (especially font and theme overlay modules) will not work normally or cause some problem with the phone.
+Please do not use SuList if you use these modules